lab1092/blender-manual_ja/manual/render/cycles/nodes/shaders.rst

 Glossy reflection with microfacet distribution, used for materials such as metal or mirrors.

 Distribution
-   Microfacet distribution to use. :guilabel:`Sharp` results in perfectly sharp reflections like a mirror, while :guilabel:`Beckmann`,
+   Microfacet distribution to use. *Sharp* results in perfectly sharp reflections like a mirror, while *Beckmann*,
-   :guilabel:`GGX` and :guilabel:`Ashikhmin-Shirley` can use the :guilabel:`Roughness` input for blurry reflections.
+   *GGX* and *Ashikhmin-Shirley* can use the *Roughness* input for blurry reflections.
 Color input
    Color of the surface, or physically speaking, the probability that light is reflected for each wavelength.
 Roughness input